bandanna2k/parkrun-stats/README.md

 - Invariant test for results against attendance NEEDS TESTING

+- Add p-index to Most Events

+- Add event not run this weekend

+- Add unique runs to Most Events

 # QUERIES

 ## How many athletes have finished a run (in the database)